• Blog

 Let’s take a look at some of the more popular discount strategies out there:

-• First-time customer discount: Looking to convert brand new leads into winning customers?
+2. First-time customer discount: Looking to convert brand new leads into winning customers?
 Then this could be the solution for you.
 It lets you attract first-time buyers by offering them a special price.
-ClassPass are a great example of this.
+ClassPass is a great example of this.
 They offer free credits to first-time users to help them become loyal customers.

-• Free shipping: Nobody likes paying a small fortune for shipping and a lot of customers abandon their carts because of it.
+3. Free shipping: Nobody likes paying a small fortune for shipping, and a lot of customers abandon their carts because of it.
 By offering free shipping, you can push them to complete the purchase.

-• Early bird VIP discounts: This one’s brilliant for making your customers feel really special and important.
+4. Early bird VIP discounts: This one’s brilliant for making your customers feel special and important.
 You can reward your most loyal, die-hard fans by giving them early access to sales or special discounts.

 4. Implement personalized discounts in your eCommerce platform